Yea

 Educational outcomes in Yea fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-A substantial 23.6% of the population actively pursues formal education.
-This includes 8.7% in primary education, 7.6% in secondary education, and 1.9% pursuing tertiary education.
+A total of 23.6% of the population is actively engaged in formal education, including 8.7% in primary, 7.6% in secondary, and 1.9% in tertiary education.

 Frequently Asked Questions - Education